The Big Picture…

 In addition to our simple burger example, we can add many more.
 The tools that a top tier management consultancy bring to an assignment.
 IT consultancies ways of developing software.
 And so on.

 Process can be a competitive advantage.
-And hopefully, the combination of process and people gives a bigger return than the two parts on their own.
+And hopefully, the combination of process and people gives a more significant return than the two parts on their own.
 But we also need to allow for process improvement without it being burdensome.
 And encourage and support process innovation.

 Finally, in our 7 Ps service marketing mix, we have physical evidence.